markwigmans/spring-neo4j-esco/README.md

 Load [ESCO](https://ec.europa.eu/esco/portal/) into RDBMS and after that into Neo4j.
 The framework [Spring Batch](https://spring.io/projects/spring-batch) is used for the transformation.

-All CSV files are read into a Neo$j database, then the steps are repeated but then the output is sent to a RDBMS database.
+All CSV files are read into a Neo4j database, then the steps are repeated but then the output is sent to a RDBMS database.

 The is to test Spring Batch and Neo4J performance (compared to an RDBMS).